argonne-lcf/dlio_benchmark/docs/DLRM-Parquet-S3-Throughput-Analysis.md

 **Pros:**
 - Clean separation: s3dlio stays format-agnostic
-- Can be used without s3dlio (e.g. with boto3 backend)
+- Can be used without s3dlio (e.g. with a different S3 backend)
 - Easier to publish independently

 **Cons:**